Semicircular canals: Function

 The semicircular ducts provide sensory input for experiences of rotary movements.
 They are oriented along the pitch, roll, and yaw axes.
+The lateral semicircular canal is oriented in the yaw axis, the anterior semicircular canal is oriented in the pitch axis, and the posterior semicircular canal is oriented in the roll axis.

-Each canal is filled with a fluid called endolymph and contains motion sensors within the fluids.
-At the base of each canal, the bony region of the canal is enlarged which opens into the utricle and has a dilated sac at one end called the osseous ampullae.
+Each duct is filled with a fluid called endolymph and contains motion sensors within the fluids.
+The base of each duct is enlarged, opening into the utricle, and has a dilated sac at one end called the membranous ampulla.
 Within the ampulla is a mound of hair cells and supporting cells called crista ampullaris.
 These hair cells have many cytoplasmic projections on the apical surface called stereocilia which are embedded in a gelatinous structure called the cupula.
 As the head rotates, the duct moves, but the endolymph lags behind owing to inertia.
 This deflects the cupula and bends the stereocilia within.
 The bending of these stereocilia alters an electric signal that is transmitted to the brain.
 Within approximately 10 seconds of achieving constant motion, the endolymph catches up with the movement of the duct and the cupula is no longer affected, stopping the sensation of acceleration.
 The specific gravity of the cupula is comparable to that of the surrounding endolymph.
 Consequently, the cupula is not displaced by gravity, unlike the otolithic membranes of the utricle and saccule.
 As with macular hair cells, hair cells of the crista ampullaris will depolarise when the stereocilia deflect towards the kinocilium.
 Deflection in the opposite direction results in hyperpolarisation and inhibition.
-In the horizontal canal, ampullopetal flow is necessary for hair-cell stimulation, whereas ampullofugal flow is necessary for the anterior and posterior canals.
+In the lateral semicircular duct, ampullopetal flow is necessary for hair-cell stimulation, whereas ampullofugal flow is necessary for the anterior and posterior semicircular ducts.

 This adjustment period is in part the cause of an illusion known as "the leans" often experienced by pilots.
-As a pilot enters a turn, hair cells in the semicircular canals are stimulated, telling the brain that the aircraft, and the pilot, are no longer moving in a straight line but rather making a banked turn.
+As a pilot enters a turn, hair cells in the semicircular ducts are stimulated, telling the brain that the aircraft, and the pilot, are no longer moving in a straight line but rather making a banked turn.
 If the pilot were to sustain a constant rate turn, the endolymph would eventually catch up with the ducts and cease to deflect the cupula.
 The pilot would no longer feel as if the aircraft was in a turn.
-As the pilot exits the turn, the semicircular canals are stimulated to make the pilot think that they are now turning in the opposite direction rather than flying straight and level.
+As the pilot exits the turn, the semicircular ducts are stimulated to make the pilot think that they are now turning in the opposite direction rather than flying straight and level.
 In response to this, the pilot will often lean in the direction of the original turn in an attempt to compensate for this illusion.
 A more serious form of this is called a graveyard spiral.
 Rather than the pilot leaning in the direction of the original turn, they may actually re-enter the turn.
-As the endolymph stabilizes, the semicircular canals stop registering the gradual turn and the aircraft slowly loses altitude until impact with the ground.
+As the endolymph stabilizes, the semicircular ducts stop registering the gradual turn and the aircraft slowly loses altitude until impact with the ground.